zaps166/NFSIISE/README.md

 ![Screenshot](http://zaps166.sourceforge.net/gh-imgs/NFSIISE-screenshot.png)

-Need For Speed II SE - Linux port with 3D acceleration and TCP protocol!
-The game also can run under Windows.
+Cross-platform port of the Need For Speed™ II SE game with 3D acceleration and TCP protocol!

 ## Compile: